 - 3-lobed lower lip forms a pouch with 2 dark spots

-- Stigma (pollen-receiving structure of the female flower) exserted above the beak
+- Stigma (pollen-receiving part of the pistil/female structure) exserted above the beak

 - Fruit is a capsule (a dry, multi-chambered fruit that splits open at maturity)